just-the-docs/just-the-docs/docs/ContributorHub/worker-proposals/xDai-Worker-Proposal-Guide.md

 nav_order: 1
 ---

-## Alchemy Worker Proposal Guide [xDai]
+#  xDai Worker Proposal Guide

+___

-### Intro:
+## Intro:

 -   Congratulations on getting the signal to submit a worker proposal to DXdao!

 -   At this point, you’ve started the onboarding process, posted a draft of your worker proposal on <a href="https://daotalk.org" target="_blank">Daotalk</a>, and the proposal was signalled for an on-chain DXdao vote.

--   For details on what should be in the worker proposal, go to DXdao’s Contributor Guidelines -- Worker Compensation section.
+-   For details on what should be in the worker proposal, visit the [Worker Compensation]({% link docs/ContributorHub/worker-proposals/index.md %}) section.

 -   After the <a href="https://alchemy.daostack.io/dao/0x519b70055af55a007110b4ff99b0ea33071c720a/proposal/0x2a4f24200eb1ef626e9aea29bad2494689f979c00c6fff17b5b0cd38712be426" target="_blank">xDai authorization proposal</a> , workers can now submit proposals on xDXdao base on xDai and save gas.

-### When to Submit Your Worker Proposal:
+## When to Submit Your Worker Proposal:

--   A boosted worker proposal takes approximately 5 days to pass.
+-   How long a boosted worker proposal would take depends on funding and voting power scheme.
+For mainnet DXdao that’s 7 days to pass after boosting, and for xDXdao on xDai that’s 4 days.
+Boosted proposals can pass with a relative majority.

 -   If a proposal is not boosted, the voting period will last 21 days.
+Unboosted proposals must pass with an absolute majority.

--   A proposal is generally eligible to be boosted 1 day after the proposal is posted on Alchemy.
+-   A proposal is generally eligible to be boosted 1 day after it’s been posted on Alchemy.
+Boosting a proposal is a ‘bet’ that the proposal will pass.
+Boosters receive a reward if the proposal passes and lose their stake if the proposal fails.
+You can boost your own worker proposal once it is eligible to be boosted, request to be boosted from a member of the Contributor Experience squad or any DXdao community member.

--   **The Point**:  *You should post your alchemy proposal 1 week before you intend to receive payment for your work with DXdao, and the proposal must be boosted in order for the voting period to shrink to 1 week.*
+-   **The Point**:  *If you intend to receive payment for your work with DXdao by a certain date, you must submit your Alchemy worker proposal at least 1 week in advance and request to have it boosted the next day, in order for the voting period to shrink to 1 week.*

--   You can boost your own worker proposal once it is eligible to be boosted.

--   For more info on how Daostack’s holographic consensus see <a href="https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained" target="_blank">Alchemy Parameters</a>.
+-   An explanation of Daostack’s holographic consensus from its architect can be found <a href="https://daostack.zendesk.com/hc/en-us/articles/360002000537-Genesis-Protocol-v0-2-Parameters-Explained" target="_blank">here</a>.

-### What You’ll Need:
+## What You’ll Need:

--   Your ETH account address on xDai where you will receive your ETH payment when the proposal passes.
+1. An ERC-20 token wallet where you will receive your payment once a proposal passes.

-	-   Example: 0xed6fA573B2ddB34F6a9a6941b53f7833bF283b02

--   <a href="https://www.xdaichain.com/for-users/wallets/metamask/metamask-setup" target="_blank">See this guide</a> to set up your Metamask wallet to access xDai
+2. A small amount of xDai (less than $0.25 USD), in order to submit the proposal.
+Feel free to reach out to someone on the Contributor Experience squad or any DXdao contributor to send you a small amount of xDai to complete your transaction.
+3. If you want to boost your own proposal, get some GEN, the Daostack token.
+This is not necessary, but DXdao contributors can boost proposals by staking GEN to speed up the execution process.
+4. A wallet address where you’ll receive your REP: non-transferable voting rights used for voting on proposals.
+This can be the same as your payment address, but as REP cannot be transferred, pick an address that you will always have access to.

+**Recommended**: Use a <a href="https://metamask.io/" target="_blank">Metamask</a> wallet that has the same address on xDai and Ethereum. <a href="https://metamask.zendesk.com/hc/en-us/articles/360052711572-How-to-connect-to-the-xDai-network" target="_blank">Here</a> you’ll find guidance on how to add xDai to your wallet’s network list.

-**Step 1**: Go to <a href="https://alchemy.daostack.io/dao/0xe716ec63c5673b3a4732d22909b38d779fa47c3f" target="_blank">Alchemy, xDXdao’s voting interface</a>, and Click ‘<a href="https://alchemy.daostack.io/dao/0xe716ec63c5673b3a4732d22909b38d779fa47c3f/schemes" target="_blank">Plugins</a>’
+**Step 1**: Go to <a href="https://alchemy.daostack.io/dao/0xe716ec63c5673b3a4732d22909b38d779fa47c3f" target="_blank">Alchemy, DXdao’s voting interface</a>, and click ‘<a href="https://alchemy.daostack.io/dao/0xe716ec63c5673b3a4732d22909b38d779fa47c3f/schemes" target="_blank">Plugins</a>’.
+Now is the best time to connect your wallet and switch to **xDai network**.